 Setting and duration of a treatment order

-If the MHT makes an order, it must also determine whether to make an inpatient TO (ITO) or a community TO (Treatment of an involuntary patient by a medical practitioner in the community, not in a mental hospital.) (s 55(1)(a) MHA 2014), and how long the order should be – up to the maximum stipulated duration.
+If the MHT makes an order, it must also determine whether to make an inpatient TO (ITO) or a community TO (CTO) (s 55(1)(a) MHA 2014), and how long the order should be – up to the maximum stipulated duration.
 In doing so, the MHT must again have regard to all the relevant views.

 For a young person under 18 years old, the maximum duration of treatment orders is three months (both CTO and ITO).
 For an adult 18 years or over, the maximum length of a CTO is 12 months and the maximum length of an ITO is six months.